nvfuse/nvfuse/README.md

  - Running in userspace without any interactions with kernel driver so that interrupts, context switches, and memory copies are eliminated.
  - Embeddable file system as a library that introduces new interfaces are similar to POSIX API.
- - Simple file system layout that is identical to EXT2 file system.
+ - Simple file system layout that is identical to EXT family file system (e.g., EXT3).
  - Strong file system consistency and durability without pessimistic journaling mechanism (e.g., EXT4 journaling) through NVMe metadata feature as described [NVMe spec](http://nvmexpress.org/wp-content/uploads/NVM_Express_1_2_Gold_20141209.pdf).

 Prerequisites
 =============
-In order to make NVFUSE, some relevant libraries must be configured.
+In order to build NVFUSE, some relevant libraries must be configured.

 [DPDK](http://dpdk.org/doc/quick-start) and [SPDK](https://github.com/spdk/spdk) are required.